Mr0Bread/sw-autoqa/README.md

 It will build the docker image and start the application in dev mode.
 The application will be available at http://localhost:8080

+## Development guidelines
+- Run `make up` to start the application in dev mode.
+It will build the image and spin up the container
+- If any changes are made to source code, app will be restarted automatically
+- You can run tests natively, but make sure to install all dependencies locally since `node_modules` are not connected through volume

 ## Tech stack
 The application is built using the following technologies:
 - [Node.js](https://nodejs.org/en/) - used for runtime